cs-ed/impacts-afrewin/README.md

 # Impacts on Society

-*Describe your course including the name, description, and grade level.
-Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course.*

 AP Computer Science Principles is a course taught at Golden Valley High School.
 It provides an overview of computer science.
 The course's Conceptual Framework divides the curriculum into five big ideas.
-They are:
+Additionally, the framework includes six Computational Thinking Practices that are the assessed on tasks on the AP Exam.
+Each learning objective in the course is aligned to the skills in the practices.

+**Big Ideas:**
-* Creative Development
+1. Creative Development
-* Data
+2. Data
-* Algorithms and Programming
+3. Algorithms and Programming
-* Computer Systems and Networks
+4. Computer Systems and Networks
-* Impact of Computing
+5. Impact of Computing

+**Computational Thinking Practices:**
+1. Computational Solution Design
+2. Algorithms and Program Development
+3. Abstraction in Program Development
+4. Code Analysis
+5. Computing Innovations
+6. Responsible Computing

-This plan will expand on the big idea of *Impact of Computing* and how it will be incorporated into the course.
-The plan also includes the ways Golden Valley will seek to build up the computer science enrollment by recruiting students who are traditionally underrepresented in computer science.
+This plan will expand on the essential understandings and skills students should develop through the course, focusing on the impacts of computing on society.
+Additionally, this plan will outline how students in the course can help build a computing culture that is safe and welcoming for all students, even those who are traditionally underrepresented in computer science.

 ## Plan

-### Learning Objectives
+### Learning Objectives and Skills

-*Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/*

 The impacts of computers and programs can be wide-ranging, with both intentional and unintentional effects on communities and economies at large.
 Students need to investigate different computing innovations while also coming to understand how to contribute to a computing culture that is inclusive, collaborative, safe, and ethical.
-This big idea does not stand alone and can be integrated throughout the course as it dovetails nicely with the other big ideas of the course (CollegeBoard, 2020).
+This big idea does not stand alone and should be integrated throughout the course as it dovetails nicely with the other big ideas of the course (CollegeBoard, 2020).

-#### CSP Conceptual Framework

-As students explore and develop their understanding of the impacts of comuting, they will develop their skills in a variety of Computational Thinking Practices.

-**Computational Thinking Praactice 1:** Computational Solution Design - Design and evaluate computational solutions for a purpose.
+**Computational Thinking Practice 1:** Computational Solution Design - Design and evaluate computational solutions for a purpose.
 * **Skill 1.C:** Explain how collaboration affects the development of a solution.

 **Computational Thinking Practice 5:** Computing Innovations - Investigate computing innovations